Reviewing a Real Estate Agent Prepared Colorado home purchase/sale Agreement

 Why Legal Review Matters in Colorado Real Estate Transactions

 In Colorado, agents are limited to filling in blanks on standardized forms approved by the CREC.
 They are prohibited from drafting custom clauses or interpreting legal language.
 Yet many transactions involve situations where agents—intentionally or not—cross that line.
 Poorly worded addenda, vague repair terms, or custom financing clauses can lead to disputes, unenforceable provisions, or worse—claims of unauthorized practice of law.
 Without legal review, you may unknowingly agree to terms that expose you to unnecessary risk or contradict other parts of the contract.
+To understand more about the CREC Contracts, click on our excerpt: Consultations on CREC Real Estate Contracts.

 Builder Contracts: One-Sided by Design